dolfim/orienteering-oe-tools/naz2022/README.md

 python3 add_eventor_entries.py --eventor-entries entries_8._National_Orienteering_Middle.xml --oe-entries 8__Nationaler_OL__registrations_oe2010.csv --output 8naz_entries_go2ol_eventor.csv
 ```

+### Import late registrations

+Add late registrations from a table containing SOLV-nr, Class and (optional) SI-Card.
+The rest of the athlete's details is imported from the SOLV Läufer-DB.

+TODO

+### Add missing IOF ID

+Assign the missing IOF ID from a manually curated list.

+TODO

 ### Define start blocks for reverse IOF ranking

 This script is creating blocks of size `BLOCK_SIZE=10` for drawing the start lists